Director of Military Prosecutions Annual Report 2014-15

 - Nine Reserve force military prosecutors located individually across Canada.

-During this reporting period, CMPS experienced a low number of military personnel and position changes at DMP headquarters and in regional offices.
+During this reporting period, CMPS experienced a low turnover of military personnel and position changes at DMP headquarters and in regional offices.
 However, budgetary restraint measures across the Department of National Defence over the last three years have reduced the civilian work force at DMP headquarters by 50%.
 One clerk position and one of two paralegal positions were eliminated in FY 12-13.
 The remaining paralegal is thus responsible for providing litigation support for the entire organization.

-During the period, the recently established RMP’s office for the Pacific region was finally staffed with one prosecutor but without dedicated administrative support.
-We have taken steps to establish an administrative assistant position and are optimistic that it will be filled in the upcoming year.
+During the period, the recently established RMP’s office for the Pacific region was finally staffed with dedicated administrative support.
+This greatly increases the effectiveness of the RMP and DDMP posted to that office.

 Regular Force military prosecutors, not unlike other legal officers, are posted to their positions for a limited period of time, usually three to five years.
 As such, the training that they receive must support both their current employment as military prosecutors as well as their professional development as officers and military lawyers.
 The relative brevity of an officer’s posting with the CMPS requires a significant and ongoing organizational commitment to provide him or her with the formal training and practical experience, and mentoring by Reserve RMPs (many of whom are senior Crown counsel), necessary to develop the skills, knowledge and judgment essential in an effective military prosecutor.

 Given the small size of the CMPS, much of the required training is provided by organizations external to the CAF.
 During the reporting period, military prosecutors participated in conferences and continuing legal education programs organized by the Federal/Provincial/Territorial Heads of Prosecutions Committee, the Canadian Bar Association and its provincial affiliates, the Federation of Law Societies of Canada, the Ontario Crown Attorneys’ Association, the Directeur des poursuites criminelles et pénales (Québec), various provincial law societies and the Office of the JAG.
-These programs benefited the CAF not only through the knowledge imparted and skills developed but also through the professional bonds forged by individual military prosecutors with their colleagues from the provincial and federal prosecution services.
+These programs benefited the CAF not only through the knowledge imparted and skills developed but also through the professional bonds developed by individual military prosecutors with their colleagues from the provincial and federal prosecution services.

-CMPS held an annual workshop in October for its Regular Force and Reserve Force military prosecutors.
-This one-day workshop takes place annually in the fall in conjunction with the annual JAG Continuing Legal Education workshop.
+CMPS held its Continuing Legal Education (CLE) workshop in October for its Regular Force and Reserve Force military prosecutors.
+This one-day workshop takes place annually in the fall in conjunction with the annual JAG CLE workshop.

 Military prosecutors also took part in a variety of professional development activities, including the legal officer intermediate training program.
 Finally, in order to maintain their readiness to deploy into a theatre of operations in support of DMP’s mandate, military prosecutors conducted individual military skills training such as weapons familiarization and first aid training.

 CMPS also provides support to the training activities of other CAF entities.
 During the reporting period, this support included the mentoring and supervision by military prosecutors of a number of junior military lawyers from the Office of the JAG, who completed a portion of their "on the job training" program by assisting in prosecutions at courts martial.
 Military prosecutors also provided military justice briefings to JAG legal officers, criminal law/military justice training to members of the CFNIS, and served as supervisors for law graduates articling with the Office of the JAG.
 Finally, legal officers serving outside the CMPS may, with the approval of their supervisor and the DMP, participate in courts martial as "second chair" prosecutors.
 The objective of this program is “

 DMP publishes all policy directives governing prosecutions, or other proceedings (such as custody review hearings) conducted by the CMPS.
-The Policy position within CMPS, which had been vacant for a number of years, was filled during the reporting period.
-This will fuel renewed efforts to review existing policies and should assist in ensuring that DMP’s guidance in prosecution-related matters is translated into new policies or other written instruments.
+The Policy position within CMPS, which had been vacant for a number of years, is a key part of renewed efforts to review existing policies and in ensuring that DMP’s guidance in prosecution-related matters is translated into new policies or other written instruments.